pinheiroGroup/Kinbiont.jl/docs/src/04_math/index.md

 | Piece-wise linear-logistic        | Yes        | Yes            | Yes                   |
 | Piece-wise exponential-logistic   | Yes        | Yes            | Yes                   |

-If undecided between different models, please use the model selection function.
+If you are undecided between different models, please use the model selection function.

 ## ODEs for bacterial growth